|What is Tivicay?

-Who should not take dolutegravir?
+Who should not take Tivicay?

-- It is not known whether dolutegravir will harm an unborn baby.
+- Tivicay can be used during pregnancy, but under the close supervision of a health care provider who understands both the benefits and risks of the drug.
 It is very important to treat HIV/AIDS during pregnancy to reduce the risk of infecting your baby.
 Talk to your doctor about your treatment options.

-- It is not known whether dolutegravir passes into breast milk and what effect it may have on a nursing baby.
+- It is not known whether Tivicay passes into breast milk and what effect it may have on a nursing baby.
 To prevent transmission of the virus to uninfected babies, it is recommended that HIV-positive mothers not breast-feed.

-- If you would like to find out if you are eligible for any clinical trials that include dolutegravir, visit ClinicalTrials.gov, a site run by the U.S. National Institutes of Health.
+- If you would like to find out if you are eligible for any clinical trials that include Tivicay, visit ClinicalTrials.gov, a site run by the U.S. National Institutes of Health.
 The site has information about all HIV-related clinical studies in the United States.
 For more info, you can call their toll-free number at 1-800-HIV-0440 (1-800-448-0440) or email firstname.lastname@example.org.